shwetarkadam/myblog/content/posts/My 2022 Year Review.md

 ### Migrating my  blog from Jekyll to Hugo {#migrating-my-blog-from-jekyll-to-hugo}

 I regretted not writing more posts in 2019 even though I had my blog setup on Jekyll .
-It was not the lack of time that bothered me but more of lack of proper process.As atomic habits books rightly said to develop a habit ,the habit must be easier to execute.After shifting to Doom Emacs this year to make documentation, it made sense to shift my blog from Jekyll to Hugo(Incoming blog post stay tuned!).
+It was not the lack of time that bothered me but more of lack of proper process.

+As atomic habits books rightly said to develop a habit ,the habit must be easier to execute.After shifting to Doom Emacs this year to make documentation, it made sense to shift my blog from Jekyll to Hugo(Incoming blog post stay tuned!).

 Writing my posts in markdown just for my blog was creating the friction in my writing process.
 Writing all my posts in .org mode helped me reduced that friction and made my process better.

 Also by introducing small Today I learnt concepts (tils) posts helped me further in being consistent in writing.
 As I wrote about the the things I learnt while working and didn't need to invest extra time and effort into researching and writing separate posts.

 ## Lessons learnt: {#lessons-learnt}